Living Well With a Stoma

 Optimism can be a predictor for lower psychological distress in patients, especially those with a diagnosis of cancer.
-They experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).
+They may experience hope, as the stoma is a way to potentially help them have a good outcome with their cancer treatment (Liao & Qin 2014).

-This shows the importance of healthcare professionals caring for the patient with a newly-formed stoma to provide them with adequate information and education.
+It is very important for healthcare professionals caring for a patient with a newly-formed stoma to provide them with adequate information and education.
 Emotional adjustment to the stoma can be facilitated by this information and help improve the confidence of the patient to independently manage their stoma (Farrell & Dempsey 2013).

 This education can also have a positive effect on the person’s anxiety levels by teaching them how to independently care for their stoma while they are in a supportive environment.

 If you’re in crisis and need support, call Lifeline on 13 11 14.
 Lifeline is open 24 hours a day, 7 days a week.

 True or false?
 Optimism can be a predictor for lower psychological distress in patients.

 Start an Ausmed Subscription to unlock this feature!

 Sally Moyle is a rehabilitation nurse educator who has completed her masters of nursing (clinical nursing and teaching).
 She is passionate about education in nursing so that we can become the best nurses possible.
 Sally has experience in many nursing sectors including rehabilitation, medical, orthopaedic, neurosurgical, day surgery, emergency, aged care, and general surgery.
 See Educator Profile